SRvSaha/CoWinVaccineSlotFinder/README.md

 ```
 As simple as that!

-Enjoy!
+Enjoy and feel free to Star the Repo, if it could help you in any way!

 If you'd like to do it the hard way, clone it, build it and run it.
+Make sure you've the dependencies required to run the Application as mentioned in [Technical Details Section](#technical-details)

 > **NB:** appsettings.json play the major role for accessing and booking and filtration of searches.
 Fiddle with it!
 Appologies that the Code doesn't have inline documentation, but code is readable and self explanatory.
 In case of any suggestions or bugs or feature request, feel free to raise an Issue.